Stephen-L-HDR-UK/gateway-2-integrations-testing/docs/creating-a-dataset.md

 #### Unauthorised permissions to create

-If your app did enable permissions to create a dataset then you'll see the following response (code `400`) from the
+If your app did enable permissions to create a dataset then you'll see the following response (code `400`).

 ```json
 {